SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-## Ruby on Rails App Deployment to Heroku with PostgreSQL
+## Fifth: Ruby on Rails App Deployment to Heroku with PostgreSQL

 Prerequisites
 Before you begin, make sure you have the following prerequisites installed: